Exclusive: In new video, Ocasio-Cortez joins progressive effort to oust more incumbent Democrats

 Breaking News Emails

-WASHINGTON — Rep. Alexandria Ocasio-Cortez toppled a well-established Democratic leader in a stunning primary upset last year — now she's looking to encourage others to do the same.
+WASHINGTON — Rep. Alexandria Ocasio-Cortez toppled a well-established Democratic leader in a stunning primary upset last year — now she's looking to spur others to do the same.

 In a promotional video for Justice Democrats, the grassroots group that backed Ocasio-Cortez's 2018 upstart run against then-Rep. Joe Crowley, as well as Rep. Ayanna Pressley's successful challenge to then-Rep. Mike Capuano in Massachusetts, the freshman Democrat shares lessons from her campaign to help boost a new recruitment drive for progressive insurgents called #OurTime.